otto-de/api-guidelines/references/deprecation.md

 The payload itself does not contain any further information.
 But the deprecated and sunset headers form a central element.
 Both contain a timestamp as value.
 While the Deprecation header shows when the API should be migrated, the Sunset header shows when the API is really no longer available.
 These allow the client to build a logic upon these headers so that they can monitor the API states themselves.

 As soon as the API is in the deprecated state, it becomes necessary to keep an eye on the migration process through monitoring.
 On the one hand, there is the possibility of doing this centrally on the reverse proxy, which would have the advantage that there is a central solution, or each team has to implement a solution itself.
+Since the API Gateway does have a Kibana Monitoring right now, the corresponding team can just create queries (with the specific endpoint or deprecation-header) and build a monitoring upon these queries.

 Likewise, there must be no new clients as soon as the API has been marked as deprecated.
 This can also be mapped through appropriate monitoring.